-The financial aid office staff members are trained and made fully aware of the school's policies and procedures regarding what constitute a disbursement and disbursement methods even though these activities are under the supervision of ECM and Financial Aid Director's Office.
+The financial aid office staff members are trained and made fully aware of the school's policies and procedures regarding what constitute a disbursement and disbursement methods even though these activities are under the supervision of SME and Financial Aid Managers.
 This awareness of ALLEN SCHOOL OF HEALTH SCIENCES's practices ensures better counseling of students and clearer instructions from the aid office.